pingpong-labs/modules/README.md

   ```

 13. Publish migration for the specified module or for all modules.
     This helpful when you want to rollback the migrations.
-You can also run `artisan:migrate` instead `module:migrate` command for migrate the migrations.
+You can also run `php artisan migrate` instead of `php artisan module:migrate` command for migrate the migrations.

     For the specified module.
     ```